85ip9gh/SpringBoot_CRUD_1/README.md

     - Still need to implement in front-end
 - Changed px to rem for sizing fonts and elements for better mobile experience
 - Replaced Background Images for Header and Footer with Logo Colors and changed colors of website fonts to be more aesthetically pleasing

+### 11/05/2023
+- Fix generated value for user ids incrementing by 50 when created.
+Had to create a table generator for User class with allocationSize of 1 and set the GeneratedValue strategy to GenerationType.TABLE and set generator to the aforementioned table generator.
+- Don't allow creation of duplicate users by checking if user exists before saving in userRepository.
+Also return HttpResponse of 409 if user already exists.
+I really like returning specific http status codes for different circumstances.
+Will change all controller methods to return http status codes manually.

 # Initial Sketches:
 ![Sketches for Car Sale Website](./images/CRUD_1_Sketches.png?)